 - If you can’t prove it’s old, it is no longer legal to buy or sell a piece of ivory in the US.

 Read more about the regulations and restrictions about owning ivory here.

 Raising awareness and changing attitudes

-IFAW conducts behavior change communication campaigns in key consumer countries.
-Through public outreach, IFAW educates consumers about the cruelty, conservation impacts and illegality of wildlife trade.
+In addition to joining ivory destruction events and campaigning against any future stockpile sales, IFAW routinely conducts behavior change communication campaigns in key consumer countries.
+Through public outreach, IFAW educates consumers about the cruelty, illegality and conservation impacts of ivory trade.

 An independent study of an IFAW ivory demand reduction campaign in China showed that our customised, multi-pronged approach has been effective in reducing purchases of ivory products, as many ivory buyers are unaware of the cruelty and conservation impacts of poaching elephants.

 Through media partnerships in China, Germany, France, the UK, South Africa, the Netherlands and the US, IFAW has shared its animal welfare message with millions of travelers and potential consumers of ivory.